VolumeGraphics/traits/README.md

 This project was primarily intended as a personal learning experience:
 - I wanted to explore ways to avoid accidental complexity
 - I wanted to deepen my understanding of cross-language concepts and their implementation in other languages
-- I was able to become more familiar with many C++ features and learn techniques that are useful for other tasks
+- I wanted to become more familiar with current C++ features and learn techniques that are useful for other tasks

+While I am very happy with the outcome, the resulting code is not yet ready for production and probably never will be.

+> [!CAUTION]
+> **You should not use this library in productive environments.**

-**In general, it is a bad idea to implement such a feature at the library level:**
+In general, it is a bad idea to implement such a feature at the library level:
-- The code is not yet ready for production and probably never will be
 - The implementation is very complex and therefore difficult to maintain
   - Only works with the help of (a few) macros
   - Various workarounds for compiler bugs and language restrictions